5 Ways How Parents Handle Toddlers Temper Tantrums

 Small children have temper tantrums because of various reasons.
 It even ranges from crying to screaming, hitting, kicking, whining, and breath-holding.
 Small Children of ages 1-3 usually face tantrums.

 Although some kids throw regular tantrums, a few rarely show any signs.
 They barely throw any tantrums.
-You must know that tantrums are a normal phase in a child’s development.
-It simply shows to what extent they are frustrated or upset.
+You must know that tantrums are a normal phase in their development.
+It is the most common way of expressing frustration in toddlers.

-Kids’ tantrums can be due to several factors.
+Tantrums can be due to several factors.
 Either they are tired, hungry, or uncomfortable.
-They go through a meltdown when they find they are not getting something they wish to get or want to do.
+They go through a meltdown when they feel ignored or left alone.

-Generally, at the age of two, as the language skills start to develop, toddlers become frustrated and irritated because they are unable to express what they need, feel, or want.
-This causes tantrums to elevate.
-As they develop communication skills, their tantrum levels tend to decrease.
+Generally, at the age of two, as the language skills are still developing, toddlers get frustrated and irritated as they fail to express what they need, feel, or want, allowing tantrums to elevate.
+As the communication skills develop, their tantrum levels tend to decrease.

-Therefore, there is nothing wrong with your kid if he/she does not throw tantrums.
+Therefore, there is nothing wrong with your kid if they do not throw tantrums.
 Several kids do not throw tantrums but are just as fine.

-Generally, kids’ tempers are the result of ultimate frustration.
-As said above, if your child is not put in certain circumstances, he/she won’t throw tantrums.
+Generally, their tempers are the result of ultimate frustration.
+As mentioned above, if the child is encouraged independence under certain circumstances, they rarely throw tantrums.

 At What Age Do Kids Start Throwing a Lot of Tantrums?

-Usually, kids start throwing huge tantrums when they enter their 18 months.
-Hitting, biting, and screaming become common as well.
+Usually, kids start throwing tantrums when they enter their 18 months.
+Hitting, biting, and screaming are the most common expressions.
 Their frustration comes out as tantrums.

-This happens because the emotional and social skills of your child develop at this age.
 As they lack words to express their emotions, they behave in a certain way that influences people in front of them.
+Once the child starts communicating verbally, it is less likely to show tantrums.

 Preschools guide the children exceptionally well to handle their tantrums and emotions with fun activities and procedures.
 Our Play School is one such platform that holds experience in responding to a tantrum.